Stay and play – Port Stephens, NSW

 Fighter World museum

-Looking for a rainy day activity in Port Stephens?
-Try this excellent attraction.
-Fighter World allows visitors to get up close to an impressive assortment of aircraft and related memorabilia, including the iconic F-111, and affords a rare chance to sit in a jet fighter.
-With its location at Newcastle Airport, adjacent to the RAAF base, the museum buzzes with noise and activity, best soaked up via a dedicated observation deck.
+Get up close to an impressive assortment of aircraft and related memorabilia, including the iconic F-111, and enjoy a rare chance to sit in a jet fighter.
+With its location at Newcastle Airport, adjacent to the RAAF base, Fighter World buzzes with noise and activity.
+It's best soaked up via a dedicated observation deck.

 Tomaree National Park